- Personal Injury

 What You Can Recover After a Pedestrian Accident in San Antonio

-If you were hit by a car, you may have the right to pursue compensation for both the economic and non-financial toll of the crash.
-Insurance adjusters routinely attempt to blame the pedestrian, alleging jaywalking, distracted walking, or failure to use a crosswalk, to reduce or eliminate what they pay out.
+If you were hit by a car, you may have the right to pursue compensation for both the economic and non-economic toll of the crash.
+Insurance adjusters routinely attempt to blame the pedestrian, claiming they were jaywalking, distracted, or unlawfully outside of a crosswalk to reduce or eliminate what they pay out.
 Our job is to push back and build a case that reflects the full scope of what you’ve lost.

 Depending on the specifics of your case, you may be able to recover: